daveg7lee/amf-frontend/README.md

 Collaborates with FloCert, a FairTrade certification company, to validate the authenticity of FairTrade certificates.

 The Fairtrade Marketplace records the following consumer information:
+- Residence

-- Consumer details.
+- Gender
-- Revenue for producers.
+- Age
-- Country of origin
+- Number of product purchases

 ## Tokenomics